cindypangs/SLBPublicAutomationTemplate/README.md

 # Create your own processes
-You can create your own automation process with the template by downloading template.py in this repository.
+You can create your own automation process with the template by choosing the template with ```cd Template```.
 From there, you can alter the code to do tasks to your own likings.
 To find the coordination of your mouse:

 For the template to work: